pingcap/docs-cn/br/backup-and-restore-tool.md

     --log-file restorefull.log
 ```

 In the above command, `--db` specifies the name of the database to be restored.
-For descriptions of other options, see [Restore all backup data](#restore-all-backup-data).
+For descriptions of other options, see [Restore all backup data](#restore-all-the-backup-data)).

 ### Restore a table